Nourish - What Is Sprouting, How to Get Started, And What Are The Health Benefits?

 People struggling with mineral deficiencies (like anaemia or osteoporosis/osteopenia) or gut problems like irritable bowel syndrome will often find they are directed towards a diet low in phytates.

-By sprouting your grains, legumes or seeds, you are neutralizing phytic acid very effectively, making it easier not only to digest these seeds/legumes/grains but also actually absorb the nutrients locked within them.
+By sprouting your grains, legumes or seeds, you are neutralizing phytic acid very effectively.
+This makes it easier not only to digest these seeds/legumes/grains but also actually absorb the nutrients locked within them.

 Nutritional Value of Sprouting